 1993–1995 University of Bonn, Student Assistant

-The World according to Kant —Things in Themselves and Appearances in Kant’s Critical Idealism, under contract with Oxford University Press.
+The World according to Kant — Appearances and Things in Themselves in Critical Idealism, Oxford University Press (forthcoming 2020).

 What We Owe Other Animals, with Bob Fisher, under contract with Routledge in the series Little Debates about Big Questions, edited by Tyron Goldschmidt.